Stereotype

 In social psychology, a stereotype is a generalized belief about a particular category of people.
 It is an expectation that people might have about every person of a particular group.
 The type of expectation can vary; it can be, for example, an expectation about the group's personality, preferences, appearance or ability.
 Stereotypes make information processing easier by allowing the perceiver to rely on previously stored knowledge in place of incoming information.
-Stereotypes are often faulty, inaccurate, and resistant to new information.
-Although stereotypes generally have negative implications, they aren't necessarily negative.
-They may be positive, neutral, or negative.
-They can be broken down into two categories: explicit stereotypes, which are conscious, and implicit stereotypes, which are subconscious.
+Stereotypes are often faulty and resistant to new information.
+Research on the accuracy of stereotypes has yielded mixed results: studies on national-origin and astrological-sign stereotypes found them to be inaccurate, while studies on gender stereotypes found them more likely to reflect reality.
+Although stereotypes generally have negative implications, they may also be positive or neutral.
+They can also be broken down into two categories: explicit stereotypes, which are conscious, and implicit stereotypes, which are subconscious.

 Explicit stereotypes

 An explicit stereotype is a belief about a group that a person is consciously aware of and knowingly uses to judge others.
-If a person makes a judgment about a particular person from a group for which the judging person holds an explicit stereotype, their decision bias can be partially mitigated using conscious control; however, attempts to offset bias due to conscious awareness of a stereotype often fail at being truly impartial, due to either underestimating or overestimating the amount of bias being created by the stereotype.
+If a person judges someone from a group for which they hold an explicit stereotype, their decision bias can be partially mitigated through conscious control.
+However, attempts to offset bias due to conscious awareness of a stereotype often fail to be truly impartial, as they may either underestimate or overestimate the bias created by the stereotype.

+Empirical research demonstrates that explicit stereotypes operate through deliberation and controlled reasoning rather than simple and automatic association.
+In a study on age stereotypes, Huang and Ruthermund (2023) looked at how people consciously judge and apply explicit stereotypes in different situational real life scenarios.
+Researchers had participants view an elder person walking across a crosswalk and asked them to think and rate how well stereotypic words such as "slow" applied to that individual.
+The results showed that people do not apply stereotypes and judge blindly, rather they consciously weigh and evaluate the context before choosing to apply a stereotype.